 Such science is fundamental in nature but relates strongly to a number of major challenges which our society faces.
 A detailed understanding of the structural dynamics of molecules will help developing alternative sources of energy, synthesizing complex drugs, or designing electronics in the post-Moore’s law era.

-The NCCR MUST network is developing outreach projects to promote science in schools, and to explore the issues around the advancement of women in science.
+The NCCR MUST network is developing outreach projects to promote science in schools, and activities to promote the recruitment, retention and advancement of women in science.